 Vice President and Director of Studies

 The Center for a New American Security (CNAS) seeks a Vice President and Director of Studies.
-The Director of Studies plays a vital role in accomplishing the Center’s mission to develop strong, principled and pragmatic national security and defense policy prescriptions for a wide audience of security experts, practitioners, and citizens; to contribute an informed voice to the bipartisan debate on defense and security issues; and to cultivate the next generation of national security leaders.
+The Director of Studies plays a vital role in accomplishing the Center’s mission to develop strong, principled, and pragmatic national security and defense policies; elevate the bipartisan debate on defense and security issues; and train the next generation of national security leaders.

-Together with the Deputy Director of Studies, this position is responsible for the management of all elements of CNAS’ research agenda and research staff.
-The Director of Studies helps to maintain a set of program areas and research products which address the most salient security challenges and issues of today and tomorrow.
-Presently, CNAS research is divided among seven programs: Asia-Pacific Security; Middle East Security; Transatlantic Security; Defense Strategies and Assessments; Military, Veterans and Society; Technology and National Security; and Energy, Economics and Security.
+This position is responsible for the management of all elements of CNAS’ research agenda and research staff.
+The Director of Studies helps maintain a set of program areas and research products which address the most salient security challenges and issues of today and tomorrow.
+Presently, CNAS research is divided among seven programs: Indo-Pacific Security; Middle East Security; Transatlantic Security; Defense; Energy, Economics, and Security; Military, Veterans, and Society; and Technology and National Security.

 As Vice President, the holder of this position will be a member of the Center’s executive team and will be involved in setting CNAS’ strategic direction, contributing to fundraising efforts, matching research agendas to resources, and interacting with members of the Boards of Directors and Advisors.
-The position reports to CNAS’ Chief Executive Officer and to its President.
+The position reports to CNAS’ Chief Executive Officer.

 Manage Research Agenda and Staff

-- Manage, together with the Deputy Director of Studies, all elements of the publications process (e.g. peer review, quality control, management of the publications team and processes), and provide feedback and edits on CNAS research publications.
+- Manage all elements of the publications process (e.g., peer review, quality control, management of the publications team and processes), and provide feedback and edits on CNAS research publications.

-- Work with the executive team, program directors and external relations team to monitor progress on, and impact of, research programs and CNAS-wide research agenda.
+- Work with the executive team, program directors, and external relations team to monitor progress on, and impact of, research programs and the CNAS-wide research agenda.

 Serve on Center's Executive Team

-- Work closely with the Center’s CEO, President and Senior Vice President to chart the direction of a bipartisan, dynamic, young organization which significantly influences the national security agenda of the United States.
+- Work closely with the Center’s CEO and Vice President of Development to chart the direction of a bipartisan, dynamic, young organization which significantly influences the national security agenda of the United States.

 - Collaborate on fundraising efforts by envisioning and linking research ideas and agendas to funding sources.

-- Envision and launch new programs and activities, and lead colleagues in the adoption of fresh research methodologies and new informational products to maintain the position of CNAS as an innovative thought leader and communicator on defense and national security policy.
+- Envision and launch new programs and activities, and lead colleagues in the adoption of fresh research methodologies and new informational products.

 - Contribute to maintaining the unique collaborative and entrepreneurial organizational culture of the Center.